cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 ## <a id="DocCID"></a> Credential ID Definition

-The value of the 'credentialID' field has a number of variations, here is an example that extracts an JSON based 'email' field via a 'regex' from the 'Claims' section:
+The value of the 'credentialID' field has a number of variations, here is an example that extracts a JSON based 'email' field via a 'regex' from the 'Claims' section:
 > credentialID: 'JWT:Claims+"email"\s*:\s*"(.*?)"'